Norse-IoT/norse-iot.github.io/README.md

 ## Credits
 - Chris Brewer and Jonathan Makunga, for the initial site design.
-- Con Godsted, for the conversion of the site to GitHub Pages.
+- Cassian Godsted, for the conversion of the site to GitHub Pages.